HaiboWang1992/RETester/README.md

 ### statistic_analysis
 The scripts and results for the statistic analysis (RQ5).
+Please read the readme.md in its folder for more detailed information.

 ### crawler
 The scripts for the bug reports collection.